-&lt;sup>1 The term "consultants" applies to those providing services of an intellectual and advisory nature and those providing agency services.
+The term "consultants" applies to those providing services of an intellectual and advisory nature and those providing agency services.
 This includes a wide variety of entities, including consulting firms, engineering firms, construction managers, project and program managers, management firms, Procurement Agents, Fiscal Agents, inspection agents, auditors, investment and merchant banks, universities, research institutions, nongovernmental organizations, and individuals.
 Consultants and agents may assist in a wide range of activities such as policy advice, institutional reforms, management, engineering services, construction supervision, financial services, procurement services, and social and environmental studies.

-&lt;sup>2 These providers perform the type of services in which the physical aspects of the activity predominate.
+These providers perform the type of services in which the physical aspects of the activity predominate.
 Examples include operation and maintenance of facilities or plants, surveys, exploratory drilling, aerial photography, satellite imagery, and services contracted based on performance of measurable physical output.
 All of these are non-consultant services.

-MCC Program Procurement Principles.

-4.1.3 Open competition is the basis for efficient public procurement.
-Therefore, in most cases, MCC requires that MCC-funded goods, works, and consulting and non-consulting services be obtained through a competitive process open to eligible contractors, suppliers, and consultant and non-consultant service providers.

-4.1.4 Only specific and limited exceptions to open and competitive solicitations are permitted.
+- 4.1.2 The Accountable Entity shall ensure that all goods, works, consultant and non-consultant services, undertaken in furtherance of the MCC Funding Agreement and funded in whole or in part with MCC funding, either directly or indirectly, are procured in a manner consistent with these MCC Program Procurement Principles. - 4.1.3 Open competition is the basis for efficient public procurement.
+Therefore, in most cases, MCC requires that MCC-funded goods, works, and consulting and non-consulting services be obtained through a competitive process open to eligible contractors, suppliers, and consultant and non-consultant service providers. - 4.1.4 Only specific and limited exceptions to open and competitive solicitations are permitted.
 These exceptions are defined in this PPG and are the only permitted exceptions without a formal waiver of this PPG.